-With spring and summer breaks right around the corner, there’s a good chance you and your family will fly the coop in the not too distant future.
-While no one likes to think of getting sick or injured on vacation (believe me, I know!), it’s important to know the details of your health care coverage, should the need arise.
+While no one likes to think of getting sick or injured when out of town, it’s important to know the details of your health care coverage, should the need arise.

 Many health plans offer access to a national network of doctors.
 In the case of CDPHP, this includes 825,000 doctors, nurses, and specialists around the country.1 That means, whether traveling for business or pleasure, you’re covered by an extensive network of health care professionals for coast-to-coast coverage.
 But even if your plan does not include a national network, such as an HMO, rest assured that you have access to worldwide emergency care, regardless of your plan type.2